denten-books/plain-text/support/sup-blog.md

 How is a tractor like a writing desk?

-There are some metaphorical niceties in the comparison between reading and writing, reaping and sowing.
+There are some metaphorical niceties in the comparison between reading and writing, and reaping and sowing.
 Changes in technology that facilitates physical contact between laborers and their element, be it a blank page or a fallow field, should bring farmers and literary scholars into a more direct conversation, concerning the nature of electronic goods.

 In the digital world, neither plow nor pen are subject purely to their